top of page

 On a biological level, epigenetics plays a key role.
 Trauma experienced by your ancestors can cause chemical changes in gene expression without altering their DNA sequence.
 These epigenetic markers can be inherited by you, influencing how your body and brain respond to stress and increasing your vulnerability to anxiety, depression, or other health challenges.
 Trauma can also affect the development and regulation of your nervous system, with heightened stress responses passed down through prenatal exposure and early caregiving environments.

 Emotionally, unresolved trauma creates wounds within your family that often remain unspoken or unconscious.
-These emotional imprints—such as fear, grief, or shame—are transmitted through subtle cues, behaviors, and the emotional atmosphere you grew up in.
+These emotional imprints—such as fear, grief, or shame—are transmitted through subtle cues, behaviours, and the emotional atmosphere you grew up in.
 You may carry these feelings without fully understanding their origin, which can lead to unexplained emotional distress or patterns of reactivity that mirror your ancestors’ pain.
-Click here to explore my inner child healing course

 Relationally, trauma is passed through family dynamics and attachment patterns.
 Parenting styles shaped by trauma—like emotional unavailability, hypervigilance, or overprotection—have influenced how you learned to regulate your emotions and relate to others.
 These relational patterns can perpetuate cycles of trauma, as you may unconsciously absorb and reenact the unresolved struggles of previous generations.